How to Buy Rigid Foam Insulation (With R-Value Chart)

 R3.5

-Polyurethane spray foam containing open cells provides an R-value of 3.5 per inch.
-This rating is low but can work in several spaces where you only need a base level of insulation.
+This R-value is low but can work in several spaces where you only need a base level of insulation.
 Open-cell spray foam insulation, as the name suggests, has open bubbles that can collect and retain moisture.

 Although low R-value material is not ideal in extreme temperatures, it will still provide some insulation properties.
 It can also help keep a home quieter by providing a sound barrier between walls or floors of two-story homes.